 About the author:

-Matt D. Lunsford is University Professor of Mathematics at Union University in Jackson, TN, where he has been a faculty member since 1993.
-He holds a doctorate in mathematics from Tulane University in New Orleans.
+Matt D. Lunsford is University Professor of Mathematics at Union University where he has been a faculty member since 1993.
+He holds a doctorate in mathematics from Tulane University.
 His current research interests include classical Galois theory and finite fields.
-He and his wife Deanna have three grown children: Cara, Thomas, and Emma, and one son-in-law: Brennan; and one adorable granddaughter, Eana.
+He and his wife Deanna have three grown children: Cara, Thomas, and Emma; one son-in-law: Brennan; and one adorable granddaughter, Eana.